nickzoic/nick.zoic.org/art/selfish-secret-logins-without-passwords/index.md

 I invited a bunch of friends to try it out for our annual "Christmas in July" party, and it worked pretty well, but interestingly only one person *noticed* that there was no way to set a password!

+## 5. UPDATE 2020

+I notice that several big websites, including Microsoft's [live.com](https://live.com/), are now doing exactly this: when you go to log in they just send you a seven digit "single use code" you can use to connect.
+Cool, eh!